Bernie Sanders Slams Tyson Foods Owner Who Made $600M During Pandemic While 11K Of His Employees Got COVID-19

-Bernie Sanders has some harsh words for the owner of Tyson Foods, who reportedly saw his own net worth increase by more than half a billion dollars during the pandemic while the coronavirus raged through his company’s facilities.
+Bernie Sanders had some harsh words for the owner of Tyson Foods, who reportedly saw his own net worth increase by more than half a billion dollars during the pandemic while the coronavirus raged through his company’s facilities.

 The Vermont senator took to Twitter this week to respond to a new lawsuit claiming that a manager at a Tyson Foods facility in Iowa took bets on how many of his meatpacking employees would contract the deadly virus.
 As NBC News reported, the suit was filed by the family of an employee at a pork processing facility who died earlier this year.
 It claims that Tyson transferred workers from a closed plant to one in Waterloo, Iowa, without properly testing them, which they say contributed to an outbreak within the building.